Perspective | A former cop created a program to help Baltimore kids. Now, she’s hoping to give them more: a permanent safe haven.

-The 68-year-old Baltimore native has spent much of her adult life working with the city’s children and she has seen how people too often write off those who live on blocks with boarded-up buildings.
+The 68-year-old Baltimore native has spent much of her adult life working with the city’s children, and she has seen how people too often write off those who live on blocks with boarded-up buildings.
 She has also seen what is lost when they do.

 “We can’t cast them away because of their environment,” she said.
 “Don’t take their hope away.
 They are somebody.
 Just because they are here doesn’t mean they don’t have talents and hopes and futures.
 They are somebody.”